Love builds families. Commitment keeps them together.

-VIRGINIA'S WAITING CHILDREN NEED YOU
+VIRGINIA’S CHILDREN NEED YOU AND ARE WAITING FOR YOU

 Kinship Care